SCdF/sdufresne.info/src/blog/GitHub Pages, hidden files, and also Astro.md

     if-no-files-found: error
 ```

-Hopefully GitHub will update their action ([filed ticket](https://github.com/actions/upload-pages-artifact/issues/129)), as working around it is quite painful, and inconsistent with their regular [`upload-artifact`](https://github.com/actions/upload-artifact?tab=readme-ov-file#uploading-hidden-files) action, which support `include-hidden-files: true`.
+Hopefully GitHub will update their action ([filed ticket](https://github.com/actions/upload-pages-artifact/issues/129)), as working around it is quite painful, and inconsistent with their regular [`upload-artifact`](https://github.com/actions/upload-artifact?tab=readme-ov-file#uploading-hidden-files) action, which supports `include-hidden-files: true`.